cosmos/ibc/spec/ics-025-handler-interface/README.md

 }
 ```

-`timeoutPacket` attemps to handle a packet timeout, returning an error if the calling module is not authorized to handle the packet timeout, or if the packet does not exist, has not timed out, or has already been handled.
+`timeoutPacket` attemps to handle a packet timeout, returning an error if the calling module is not bound to the associated port, or if the packet does not exist, has not timed out, or has already been handled.

 The default IBC relayer module will allow external calls to `timeoutPacket`.